awesomeeng/zephjs/docs/API.md

 ## property(propertyName, initialValue, transformFunction) ⇒ <code>void</code>
 **Kind**: global function
 **Summary**: Definition Method to create a new property on the element object.
 This method takes the property name, an initial value, and an optional transform function.

-Using this method to define a property is strictly optional, but it will save having to build out an onCreate() method and set properties there.
+Using this method to define a property is strictly optional, but it will save having to buildout an onCreate() method and set properties there.

 The initial value passed in is set ONLY IF the element does not already have a value set for the property.

 The transform function, if given, will be executed any time the property is changed.
 It takes a single argument, x, which is the new value.
 Whatever it returns, will be what is set on the property.
-You can also through an exception in the transform function which would prevent the set from occurring; this can be useful in validation.
+You can also through an exception in the transform function which would prevent the set from occuring; this can be useful in validation.

 | Param | Type |
 | --- | --- |